CERISE Project team members attended and presented at the European Meteorological Society (EMS) annual meeting 2024.

 The in-person and online conference took place in Barcelona, Spain from the 2nd to the 6th September 2024.

-Over the course of the 5 days, CERISE was represented by Christoph Herbert, Ekaterina Vorobeva, Jonny Day, Nils Noll and Núria Pérez-Zanón in posters and presentations.
+Over the course of the 5 days, CERISE was represented by Christoph Herbert, Ekaterina Vorobeva, Jonny Day, Nils Noll, Núria Pérez-Zanón and Constantin Ardilouze in posters and presentations.

 Christoph shares his thoughts on the meeting: